o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/resource-deployments.md

 ---
-description: ' Use &CFN; stacks to deploy resources and use &ALY; tools to create and manage the stacks. '
+description: ' Use AWS Cloud Formation stacks to deploy resources and use Lumberyard tools to create and manage the stacks. '
 title: Resource Deployments
 ---